Nrosa01/Nrosa01/README.md

 **`Game Developer (2D/3D/Gameplay Design)`**

-I'm a self-taught game developer who also studied at a university.
-I'm fascinated by technology and I love both programming and designing.
+I'm a game developer that usually gets lost in tool making.
+I'm fascinated by technology and I love both programming and designing, I also do art as a hobby!
 I focus on performant and scalable code that's abstract enough to work with comfortably but not too abstract for it to be hard to understand.
 I enjoy working with small or big teams and learning from those who are better than me.
+About games, it depends on when you ask me, but for me a game must have either a good story or a crazy gameplay.
+What "crazy" means for me is complex, I leave it as an exercise to the reader.

 ### 🧰 Languages and Tools